© 2026

 FILE: Vegetable farm in Essex, NY

-Farmers made less than 6 cents per dollar in 2024 according the US Department of Agriculture.
-And costs are going up.
+Farmers were already struggling and made less than 6 cents per dollar in 2024 according to a recent study from the US Department of Agriculture.